saracarolina12/Bach_Artificial_Intelligence/MUFRAMEX/MachineLearning/Introduction_ML.md

 #### **Neural network**
     A single neuron may not do a lot, by many neurons together might do great things.
 _Step 1: The base function(=simple function)_
+We start composing functions by wrapping the notation we previously saw in the regression model ($x_i$ values multiplied by $\beta_i$).

+The wrapper functions can be some basic operations.
+Like:

+- Sign

+- Identity

 _Step 2: Composition of base functions_
 Take as input of a base function (neuron) the output of other base functions (neurons)